 - The Brief History of Calcutta in Golf

 - How Does Handicapping Work in Calcutta Golf Events?

 - Final Thoughts

 Calcutta is a betting system in golf where you win money when you bet on golfers that you think will win, and they do win.
 You can bet on your own team or another team.
 Some tournaments use them and not just in golf, but in other sports as well.

-What is a Calcutta in golf?
-I hear you ask.
+What Is a Calcutta in Golf?

 - The highest bid will win the team/golfer.